MindLeaps/tracker/README.md

 3. To seed the database, ssh into the web container and run `rake db:seed`

-4. To enable login withou auth, uncomment the following in BaseController to skip auth in development
+4. To enable login without auth, uncomment the following in `application_controller.rb`.
+This will skip auth in development

     ```
     /app/controllers/base_controller.rb